ndpawar1981/IMDb-Movie-chat-bot/README.md

-This project aims to build a Semantic Movie &amp; People Search Engine that allows users to search for movies, actors, or directors using natural language queries.
-The system will integrate PostgreSQL with pgvector for vector storage, use Ollama for local embedding generation and LLM responses, and be deployed through Streamlit.
-Users will be able to perform semantic search, apply filters like genre, rating, and year, and receive natural language recommendations.
+This project aims to build a Semantic Movie &amp; People Search Engine that allows users to search for movies, actors, or directors using natural language queries.The system integrates PostgreSQL with the pgvector extension for vector storage and similarity search, utilizes Hugging Face's Sentence Transformer for generating embeddings, and employs the free version of OpenAI for language model responses.
+The entire application is deployed using Streamlit to provide an interactive user interface.

 # Motivation
 I chose this project because it offers an opportunity to combine data